YeaSoft/alix/alix-rescue/doc/readme.txt

 ==============================================================================
-Alix Rescue and PE System - Version 12
+Alix Rescue and PE System - Version 13
 ==============================================================================

      alix-rescue is a minimal standalone debian system intended as rescue, fallback and preinstallation environment for PC-Engines ALIX boards with serial interfaces.
-It is delivered in a version for direct installation on local CF media and a version for PXE netboot. alix-rescue is available as Debian (squeeze) or Ubuntu (hardy and lucid) based image.
+It is delivered in a version for direct installation on local CF media and a version for PXE netboot. alix-rescue is available as Debian (wheezy and squeeze) or Ubuntu (lucid and hardy) based image.

 Motivation
 ==========